A beneficiary involved in livelihoods activity

-For a population of nearly 24 million, Ghana has only 12 practising psychiatrists.
-There are only three psychiatric hospitals all of which are in the south of the country, with few options for care outside these facilities.
-Resources are reaching less than 10% of people who are in desperate need of assistance.
-Since there are widespread beliefs that mental illness and epilepsy are connected to witchcraft and evil curses, many people resort to traditional healers whose treatment can be brutal.
+For a population of nearly 26 million, Ghana has only 13 practising psychiatrists in public service and one registered private practitioner.
+There are only three psychiatric hospitals all of which are in the south of the coastal belt of country, with few options for care outside these facilities.
+Since there are widespread beliefs that mental illness and epilepsy have spiritual causes, many people resort to traditional healers whose treatment methods can sometimes be inhumane.

-As one of the largest members of the BasicNeeds family, BasicNeeds Ghana works across Northern Ghana, mid-Ghana and Accra metropolitan area to deliver holistic mental health and development services.
-There is a strong emphasis on the human rights of people with mental illness and support to Self-Help Groups who are not only active in poverty reduction initiatives but who are also organised through District Associations into a national user-led advocacy movement, the Mental Health Society of Ghana (MEHSOG).
-BasicNeeds Ghana and its partners were instrumental in getting the new Mental Health Act passed through parliament, providing an institutional framework for the delivery of community-based mental healthcare across the whole country.
-BasicNeeds Ghana is now working closely with the Ghana Health Services to ensure sustained service delivery through government health systems within this framework.
+BasicNeeds-Ghana is an independent organisation that primarily works across Northern Ghana, mid-Ghana and the Southern/Coastal Belt.
+Since 2002, the lives of over 133,000 people with mental illness or epilepsy, their carers and families have been transformed.
+BasicNeeds-Ghana and its partners were instrumental in getting the new Mental Health Law (Act 846) passed by the Parliament of Ghana.
+This law provides an institutional and policy framework for the delivery of community-based mental healthcare across the whole country.
+The organisation is now working closely with the Ghana Health Service to ensure sustained service delivery through government health systems within this framework.

 Our impact to date

 As of December 2015, 137,689 people including those affected by mental illnesses, their carers and family members have been supported through our programme in Ghana.